MxoDevops/MxoDevops/README.md

 - 🌱 I’m currently learning [React & Ruby]
 - 👯 I’m looking to collaborate on JavaScript, React and Ruby on Rails Projects.
-- 🥅 2022 Goals: To become a fully fletched Fullstack Developer
+- 🥅 2022 Goals: To become a fully-fletched Fullstack Developer
 - ⚡ Fun fact: I enjoy puzzles and playing sports

 ### Lets Connect!: